 Not only are no two cases alike, but no two surgeons are alike either.
 As a result, fairly similar procedures could be conducted using different techniques depending on the surgeon taking the lead.

 As Dr. Thorell puts it, every surgeon has his or her idiosyncrasies.
-It’s up to surg techs to recognize each surgeon’s strengths and anticipate ways to make the process as smooth as possible.
-Dr. Thorell acknowledges that while he might prefer it when a surg tech prepares the instruments in a certain way or facilitates procedures using one technique, another surgeon may prefer things the opposite.
+It’s up to surgical techs to recognize each surgeon’s strengths and anticipate ways to make the process as smooth as possible.
+Dr. Thorell acknowledges that while he might prefer it when a surgical tech prepares the instruments in a certain way or facilitates procedures using one technique, another surgeon may prefer things the opposite.

 A good surg tech, therefore, picks up on the subtle nuances of each surgeon they work with.
 They’ll understand what’s expected in each case and be able to react accordingly.
 It takes time to develop this rapport, but when it comes, it can make the surgical process that much more successful.

 In surgery, there’s a time and place for everything.
 During lengthy procedures, the surgical team might be sufficiently at ease to have conversations that are fairly light in tone.
 It might not even be inappropriate to talk about pop culture or tell a joke.

 Dr. Thorell notes, however, that one of the most important skills to learn is how to read the emotions of the people in the room.
 When an operation takes a turn that no one was expecting, things can get tense quickly, and the topic of the local sports team is no longer acceptable now that everyone is focused on saving a life.
 You need to react swiftly and adjust your technique accordingly when the tone shifts.